Air Force Officer Careers

 Combat Rescue Officer

-Some of the most courageous Airmen in the Air Force are those dedicated to the rescue and recovery of injured servicemen from the front lines.
-Alone and immobile, the injured are often extremely vulnerable and thus need a swift, effective rescue evacuation.
-Combat Rescue Officers organize and strategize recovery missions, train and equip rescue personnel and manage and develop survival skills programs.
-They also deploy into direct combat as a team member, team leader or mission commander or provide expert insights to plan and control special reconnaissance, terminal control and recovery operations.
+Some of the most courageous Airmen are those dedicated to the rescue and recovery of injured servicemen from the front lines.
+Alone and immobile, the injured are often extremely vulnerable and need a swift, effective rescue evacuation.
+These officers organize and strategize recovery missions, train and equip rescue personnel and manage and develop survival skills programs

-Our Airmen’s ability to perform at their highest ability strongly relies on proper nourishment, rest and exercise.
-These cornerstones of health and well-being have a direct and immediate effect on the strength of the entire Air Force — including those in the midst of battle.
-Services Officers help maximize this strength by developing and implementing plans and policies for food service, lodging, fitness, mortuary, recreation, child development and leisure.
-They supervise programs, facilities and services during both peacetime and wartime all over the world.
-They also set standards for performance evaluation while managing budgets, personnel training, location and maintenance.
+The cornerstones of health — proper nourishment, rest and exercise and well-being–have a direct and immediate effect on the strength of the entire Air Force.
+Services Officers help maximize this strength.
+They supervise programs, facilities and services all over the world and also set standards for performance evaluation while managing budgets, personnel training, location and maintenance

 Interest: Logistics & Transportation